uber/Cadence-Docs/src/docs/05-go-client/18-workflow-replay-shadowing.md

 If an error is returned from the replay method, it means there's a incompatible change in the workflow definition and the error message will contain more information regarding where the non-deterministic error happens.

-Note: currently an error will be returned if there're less than 3 events in the history.
-It is because first 3 events in the history has nothing to do with the workflow code, so Replayer can't tell if there's a incompatible change or not.
+Note: currently an error will be returned if there are less than 3 events in the history.
+It is because the first 3 events in the history has nothing to do with the workflow code, so Replayer can't tell if there's a incompatible change or not.

 ### Sample Replay Test